-a) Evidence of implementation of a program for each non-mandated material recycled, which could be in the form of a municipal ordinance, contract, or approved meeting minutes of your legislative body;
+a) Evidence of implementation of a program for each non-mandated material recycled, which could be in the form of a municipal ordinance, contract, approved meeting minutes of your legislative body, or other documentation demonstrating an ongoing relationship;

 b) If you collaborated with a nonprofit or business to collect or recycle the recycled material, submit a partnership letter or alternative documentation of the partnership that specifies that services to recycle the material have been provided within the past three years (please describe in the "partners" box of your submission).
-Alternative documentation could include a website hyperlink and a screenshot of the website or annual report of the partner organization which lists your town as participating in the recycling program; and c) Examples of outreach materials, such as flyers, articles, events, or links to town website pages that clearly describe how your constituents can participate in the program to recycle the material.
+Alternative documentation could include a website hyperlink and a screenshot of the website or annual report of the partner organization which lists your town as participating in the recycling program; and c) Examples of outreach materials, such as flyers, articles, events, links to town website pages that clearly describe how your constituents can participate in the program to recycle the material, or other method of outreach that reaches a significant portion of town residents (i.e., tax bills).
+Please also include a description of how you distributed materials to residents.